Course Number and Title: CMT 224 OSHA Construction Industry Training

 - Define the types of required protective equipment necessary in pier holes and confined excavations.

-- Compile the safety requirements necessary to protect workers around concrete and masonry construction.
+- List the safety requirements necessary to protect workers around concrete and masonry construction.

 - Outline the general requirements for OSHA’s concrete and masonry standard.